SNRAL

 About Us

-The Sierra Nevada Aquatic Research Laboratory was established in 1935 by the US Bureau of Sport Fisheries and Wildlife as the Convict Creek Experiment Station.
+The Sierra Nevada Aquatic Research Laboratory (SNARL) was established in 1935 by the US Bureau of Sport Fisheries and Wildlife as the Convict Creek Experiment Station.
 The goal of the station was to study the success of hatchery trout in a native stream.
 Acquired by UCSB in 1973, the site now serves as a base for research and teaching in eastern and central California and western Nevada.
-With some of the most developed facilities in the UC Natural Reserve System and a considerable outreach program, SNARL is UC’s outpost in a corner of the state with no university campuses.
+With some of the most developed facilities in the UC Natural Reserve System and a considerable outreach program, SNARL is UC’s outpost in eastern California, a region of the state with no university campuses.

 The 55-acre SNARL site is an ideal base for field research throughout the eastern Sierra and the Owens Valley.
 A former US Fish and Wildlife Research station since 1935, the facilities at SNARL were transferred to the University in 1973.
 SNARL provides a modern laboratory, which includes a molecular diagnostics facility, and experimental stream complex that promotes and encourages scientific research all year long.
 SNARL lies immediately at the base of the eastern slope of the Sierra Nevada, along the borderline that separates the montane environment of the Sierra from the arid Great Basin Desert to the east.
 The flora of SNARL includes species characteristic of mesic mountain habitats as well as xeric desert sites.